|

 ions H2PO4- and HPO42-

-are, not surprisingly, increasingly weak acids.
+are, not surprisingly, increasingly weaker acids, but stronger and

 -